biopython/biopython.github.io/wiki/Building_a_release.md

 Biopython website, folder /home/websites/biopython.org/html/static/DIST/ on biopython.org (aka portal.open-bio.org).

+21. Upload to the python package index:

+`   > python setup.py register sdist upload`

+You need to have a login on pypi and be registered with Biopython to be able to upload the new version.

-21. Update the [website](website "wikilink") and announce the release:
+22. Update the [website](website "wikilink") and announce the release:

 -   add to [main page](Main_Page "wikilink") and [downloads page](Download "wikilink") (through the wiki), make sure the links